davekinkead/thesis/paper.coffee.md

       this

-A simple majority vote on a binary issue will be used as the decision procedure as this is the simplest decision mechanism to model.
+The decision procedure used by our model democracy will be a majority vote on a binary issue, as this is the simplest decision mechanism to model.
 Agents vote deterministically according to their belief.

     vote = (polity) ->